ofer987/trike-programming-language-test/README.md

 ### [Problem 3 - Expanding Your Horizons](./expanding_horizons/README.md)

-I decided to implement the second option:
+I decided to implement the second option in Elixir:

 *Take a string on standard input and return the string reversed on standard output.*